 Meet Kubix š§©

-, written in Rust, that helps you run common Kubernetes commands faster and more intuitively.
+Kubix is a smart CLI wrapper around kubectl, written in Rust, that helps you run common Kubernetes commands faster and more intuitively.

 š GitHub Repo